muzzarellimj/muzzarellimj/README.md

 ## Experience

-### Service Technician - Parkside Resale - Collinsville, IL
+### Consignment Specialist, Service Technician - Parkside Resale - Collinsville, IL

 Built and sold high-performance desktop computers meant for gaming, content creation, and multimedia production.
 Purchased, serviced, and resold desktop computers and components, video game consoles and accessories, and other